aleen42/PersonalWiki/Programming/ruby/programming/programming.md

 - To use `puts` to simply writes onto the screen whatever comes after it.
 - To use `gets` to get words form the keyboard.
+- To use `chomp` to take off the line break.

 ```rb
 puts 1 + 2